Amazing Grace

 Jesus gave His life so that we could be restored to God, not because we earned it, but because He loves us.
 He is the answer to the longing every human heart carries.

-Jesus is the Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace and also our friend.
+Jesus is the Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace, and even our friend, but still a Holy God.

 You are no longer alone